Table of Contents

 Yes!
 Waxing is a form of superficial “trauma” on the skin.
 When hair is forcefully removed from the root, it causes stress to the surrounding skin.
 It is very likely for most people to develop mild bumps and inflammation after a wax, especially if they are new to waxing!

 Folliculitis after waxing looks similar to a rash, with the appearance of pimples and slight bumpiness.
-This usually happens if your pores got clogged proceeding a wax service.
+This usually happens if your pores get clogged after waxing.
 Folliculitis normally goes away on its own in a few days.

 Ingrown Hairs are also very common, and are a type of folliculitis.
 Ingrown hairs are naturally more common for those with curly or coarse hair, but can also occur when the proper wax aftercare isn’t followed.